Typee-Language/Typee/_Global_Documentation/typee_software_design.md

-Identifiers nodes in this I.C. are then augmented with information about the kind of entity (class, method, attribute, function, variable, const value, type, ...) they are related to.
+Identifiers nodes in this I.C. are then augmented with information about the kind of entity (class, method, attribute, function, variable, const value, type, ...) they are relating to.

 #### 3.1.3.2 Identifiers use checking